 The side effects of chemotherapy depend on the individual and the dose used.
 They can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 The health care team will manage these immediate side effects during treatment.
 And these side effects usually go away once treatment is finished.
 Other side effects may continue after treatment, so be sure to let them know of new side effects or a change in side effects.
 These may include decreased strength of the heart muscle, hearing loss, or decreased kidney function.
 The severity of the side effects depends on the type of drug given and the length of treatment.
 Learn more about long-term side effects in the Follow-Up Care section.

 Learn more about chemotherapy and preparing for treatment .
 The medications used to treat cancer are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your child’s prescriptions by using searchable drug databases .

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment for osteosarcoma is called external-beam radiation therapy.
 This is radiation therapy given from a machine outside the body.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.